apache/mesos-site/README.md

 ## Generating the site
 To generate the site one only needs to run `rake` after performing the setup tasks mentioned above.
-This will download the latest Apache Mesos documentation and integrate it into the site and generate all other files within the sources folder.
+This will download the latest Apache Mesos documentation contained in the `docs` folder, integrate them into the site, and generate all other files within the source folder.

 		rake

-## Developement
+## Development
 To live edit the site run `rake dev` and then open a browser window to http://localhost:4567/ .
 Any change you make to the sources dir will be shown on the local dev site immediately.
 Errors will be shown in the console you launched `rake dev` within.

+## Publishing the Site
+The website uses svnpubsub.
+The publish folder contains the websites content and when committed to the svn repository it will be automatically deployed to the live site.

 ## Other available tasks